- Latin syntax and morphology, as covered in the second half of the set text.

-A range of assessment procedures will be used to meet the unit learning outcomes and develop graduate attributes consistent with University assessment requirements.
+A range of assessment procedures will be used to meet the subject learning outcomes and develop graduate attributes consistent with University assessment requirements.
 Such procedures may include, but are not limited to: essays, reports, examinations, student presentations, case studies, online interactive student performance tasks.

 Textbook information is pending.